-Ethical Climates as potential mediator on the relationship between HRM practices and OP
+2.3 Ethical Climates as potential mediator on the relationship between HRM practices and OP

 EC earlier defined by Victor and Cullen (1987).
 As the sharing opinions of what ethically correct behavior is and how ethical issues should effectively handle.
 EC implies how an organization reacts to ethical issues.
-He emphasized that .EC determines right or wrong of what individuals trust and shapes their ethical decision making and conduct (Johnson, 2008).
-Schluter et al. (2008) argued that EC represents the organization's policies, practices and procedures on ethical issues, and it influences employees attitudes and behavior and serves as a reference for employee behavior.
-Similarly, EC play an important role in improving OP.
-It is indeed important that, organizations set ethical principles for its personnel alongside providing an atmosphere that promotes ethical behavior, commitment, trust, capable leadership, and creates workforce value to enhance OP (Hijal-Moghrabi et al., 2015).
+He emphasized that EC determines right or wrong of what individuals trust and shapes their ethical decision making and conduct (Johnson, 2008).
+Schluter et al. (2008)

 However, literature indicated that there has been a growing concern about the occurrence of unethical behaviors within the public sector organization.
-It's generated and has exposed several numbers of abuses, mismanagement, scandals, lack of performance, poor service delivery, and corruption.
+It's generated and has exposed several numbers of abuses, mismanagement, scandals, lack performance, poor service delivery, and corruption.
 In the same way, changing the unethical behavior of members in an organizational with the influence of EC may have a vital impact on OP and entire system (Arulrajah, 2015).
 Similarly, Organizational ethics are thought to be one of the most commanding elements that influence organizational achievement as well as survival (Bartels, Harrick, Martell, & Strickland, 1998; Buller & McEvoy, 2000).
 In general, EC encourages and enforces the members to acquire appropriate ethical behaviour within organization.
 In return, Ethical behaviour of the members is essential to achieve best organizational objectives and performance (Brown & Stilwell, 2005; Winstanley & Hartog, 2002).